AutomatedTester/Garmr/README.md

 # Garmr

-Garmr is a checking that a site meets the basic requirements from a security point of view.
+Garmr is a tool to inspect the responses from websites for basic security requirements.

-It checks what the correct HTTP calls are allowed and others are blocked.
-It is installable from PyPi.
+Garmr includes a set of core test cases implemented in corechecks that are derived from the Secure Coding Guidelines that can be found at [https://wiki.mozilla.org/WebAppSec/Secure_Coding_Guidelines]

 ## Installation

-This version of garmr :
+This version of Garmr :

-* does not support pip.  grab the source from git
+* does not support pip.
+Grab the source from git
 * requires Requests > 0.6.2-dev, which can be installed by following the instructions here:
 ** http://docs.python-requests.org/en/latest/user/install/#get-the-code

 ## Usage

 usage: garmr.py [-h] [-u TARGETS] [-m MODULES] [-f TARGET_FILES] [-p] [-d]

-Check urls for compliance with Secure Coding Guidelines

 optional arguments:
   -h, --help            show this help message and exit